TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/HowToGetHelp.rst

 General Support for TYPO3
 =========================

-Got to https://typo3.org/help/.
-There you will also be directed to the Slack channel **#typo3-cms**, but some other methods for getting help and support are listed as well.
+Go to https://typo3.org/help/.
+There, you will also be directed to the Slack channel **#typo3-cms**, but some other methods for getting help and support are listed as well.